This article was last updated December, 2017. If you find it useful, learn about our online, self-paced program - Awareness-based therapy (ABT).

 This state leads to conditioned behavior, which dictates our decisions, actions, and reactions, and leads to the struggles we all face:

 > A lack of focus

 > And on and on...

-Meditating is a dedicated exercise that cultivates awareness of your compulsive mind and non-stop mental noise.
+Meditating is a dedicated exercise that strengthens awareness of your compulsive mind and non-stop mental noise.
 You develop the skill of observing it all without getting caught up in it.

 Through consistent practice, you increase awareness and - in turn - stop being lost in thought.
-This allows you to break free from conditioned behavior and habitual actions/reactions.
+You can transfer the skills you develop during meditating to your "non-meditating" time.
+We refer to this as bringing mindfulness to your daily life, and it allows you to break free from conditioned behavior and dramatically reduce the struggles you face.